Free In Person and Virtual Tax Prep Assistance: Make an Appointment Here

 of Business and the University of Texas at Austin.

-David is President and CEO at the Brooklyn Navy Yard Development Corporation (BNYDC), overseeing its diverse tenant base and ongoing expansion efforts.
+David is Immediate Past President and CEO at the Brooklyn Navy Yard Development Corporation (BNYDC), who oversaw its diverse tenant base and ongoing expansion efforts.
 Previously, he was Executive Vice President of Real Estate Transaction Services at the New York City Economic Development Corporation (NYCEDC).
 At NYCEDC, he managed many of the city’s priority economic development projects, including an initiative resulting in Cornell’s Roosevelt Island campus; the redevelopment of vacant land on the Lower East Side known as Seward Park; the Atlantic Yards project; and hundreds of millions of dollars of programs supporting small businesses after Hurricane Sandy.
 Previously, he coordinated a microenterprise program at South Brooklyn Legal Services.
 He is a graduate of Wesleyan University, was a Fulbright Fellow in Zimbabwe, and received dual master’s from Princeton School of Public and International Affairs in Public Policy and Urban Planning.

 A pioneer in community engagement and public policy strategy, Eric’s 30-year career has spanned both the public and private sectors.